MaMut1991/AutoScout360/README.md

 **Machine Learning**

-The following analysis will focus on the 5 manufacturers with the highest number of cars sold.
+The following analysis will focus on the 5 manufacturers with the highest number of car offers in dataset.
 A model will be trained to predict the selling price of a car based on relevant features.

 **Dashboard**